Late Night Tales: Hot Chip

-Late Night Tales: Hot Chip is a DJ mix album compiled by electronic band Hot Chip under the Night Time Stories label.
+Late Night Tales: Hot Chip is a DJ mix album compiled by synth-pop band Hot Chip under the Night Time Stories label.
 The album, like others in the series, is composed of songs chosen by the band, songs performed by the band themselves, and a final track that sequences every song into one mix.
 It has received positive reception.